microsoft/RTVS-docs/code-snippets.md

 You can create your own Code Snippets as well; this is well-documented in [this MSDN article](https://msdn.microsoft.com/en-us/library/ms165394.aspx).

-Note that a code snippet is just an XML file; here's the Code Snippet for the pipe
+Note that a Code Snippet is just an XML file; here's the Code Snippet for the pipe
 operator:

 ![](media/code_snippet_example.png)